oguzhanagkus/system-programming/Readme.md

 # Linux System Programming Projects

-These projects are my submissions for CSE344 - System Programming Course at Gebze Technical University.
+These projects are my submissions for CSE344 - System Programming course at Gebze Technical University.
 Handbooks of the course were The Linux Programming Interface and Advanced Linux Programming.

 Subjects of projects: